nymtech/docs/content/run-nym-nodes/build-nym.md

 Prerequisites:

-* on Debian/Ubuntu: `sudo apt install pkg-config build-essential libssl-dev`.
+* on Debian/Ubuntu: `sudo apt install pkg-config build-essential libssl-dev curl jq`.
 * Rust **1.47 or later**, with `cargo`.
 Stable works.

 We recommend using the [Rust shell script installer](https://www.rust-lang.org/tools/install).
 Installing cargo from your package manager (e.g. `apt`) is not recommended as the packaged versions are usually too old.